From the Industry

 Two former lovers are forced to confront their past in this Kenyan romantic drama directed by Jennifer Gatero, premiering on 11 April at Nairobi Cinema.

-Watch trailer
+Watch

 Watchroom Launches 'Social Cinema' Infrastructure for African Creators